Wizards Beyond Waverly Place

-Wizards Beyond Waverly Place is an American comedy television series developed by Jed Elinoff and Scott Thomas, serving as a sequel to Wizards of Waverly Place.
-It premiered on October 29, 2024, on Disney Channel.
-Based on characters created by Todd J. Greenwald, the series stars Janice LeAnn Brown, Alkaio Thiele, Max Matenko, Taylor Cora, Mimi Gianopulos, and David Henrie.
-Elinoff, Thomas, Selena Gomez, Henrie, and recurring director Andy Fickman executive produce the series alongside Gary Marsh and Jonas Agin.
+Wizards Beyond Waverly Place is an American comedy television series developed by Jed Elinoff and Scott Thomas.
+A sequel to Wizards of Waverly Place, the series aired on Disney Channel from October 29, 2024, to August 4, 2026.
+It is based on characters created by Todd J. Greenwald and stars Janice LeAnn Brown, Alkaio Thiele, Max Matenko, Taylor Cora, Mimi Gianopulos, and David Henrie.

+Elinoff and Thomas served as executive producers alongside Selena Gomez, Henrie, Gary Marsh, Jonas Agin, Rick Williams, and Andy Fickman.